 based on the novel Under the Skin by Michel Faber

 directed by Jonathan Glazer

 Carlos: Well, Gerry, I have to say I had high expectations for Under the Skin.
 It seemed to be exactly the type of thing I would like: A sci-fi movie with “artsy” leanings in the sense that everything’s not spelled out for you and the narrative is more minimalist.
 I find those kind of things intriguing, and I think you do too.
-And, lo and behold, it was indeed what I had hoped for.
+And it was indeed what I was hoping for.